Nice (Rollins Band album)

 Nice is the seventh and final studio album by the American rock band Rollins Band, released in 2001.
-It was the Rollins Band's final studio album.

 The band line-up was Henry Rollins fronting the blues rock band Mother Superior, while retaining the Rollins Band name.
 This was also the case with the 2000 album Get Some Go Again.

 Background

 It was their first release for Sanctuary Records, which specialized in hard rock and heavy metal music.
 Between 1996 and 2000, the band had been signed to DreamWorks Records.
 They departed the label when their contract expired, following underwhelming sales for Get Some Go Again and their prior DreamWorks release, Come In and Burn (1997).
 Rollins told ABC News in February 2001 that, "they lost money on me, and record companies are about money, not about soul.
 Nice people, but — when you have a DreamWorks guy come up to you and say, 'Hey, man, are you going to tour on this record?' and you're already 40 shows in — that is record-company speak for 'You're already extinct at this label.
 No one knows you exist.'"
 Rollins noted that the A&R representative at the label never even met the members of his band, adding that "at the end of the day, everyone's happy.
 They no longer have their money drained and I no longer have a bunch of lazy senior executives."

 During the making of Nice, Rollins was often flying in and out of Vancouver, Canada to record parts for Fox's horror anthology show Night Visions, which he hosted.
 In a 2001 interview, Rollins reflected on the recording process for the album, saying it was made in "[a] very simple fashion.
 Analog two-inch tape, real instruments, cut live, no drum beats fixed, no vocals pitched, just music played hard, good sounds going onto tape, very few takes."
 Rollins further added, "our road manager Mike Curtis, a guitar and tone aficionado, set us up with several amp, cabinet, and pedal options he constructed with gear he rented from L.A.'s Black Market vintage gear store.
 We got some great guitar sounds this time around."
 For the album, Rollins decided to hire songwriters Dianne Warren and Desmond Child to help him compose some of the music, since he and his bandmates were a fan of the work they did with Bon Jovi and Aerosmith.
 Shortly before the album's release, the band performed at the 2001 edition of the punk-focused Warped Tour.